ryan-p-randall/ryan-p-randall.github.io/_posts/2017-12-20-using-pandoc-with-style.md

 1. How to generate & use a reference doc
 2. How to set the title of your reference section
 3. That Biblatex allows many optional fields for sources
+4. Pandoc no longer needs the `--smart` filter

 These things are what I'll cover below.